Frequently Asked Questions

 Taxpayers who file a return timely but do not include payment with the return will be assessed interest penalties up to the time the payment is made.
 If a taxpayer is financially unable to meet the tax obligation, an installment payment agreement might be allowed, at the discretion of the Income Tax Division.

 Any taxes withheld by an employer are held in trust.
 It is illegal to withhold any sum and not subsequently forward it to the Division of Taxation as required by the Income Tax Code.
-Businesses must deposit withheld taxes monthly or quarterly, depending upon the amount withheld.
+Businesses must deposit withheld taxes semi-monthly, monthly or quarterly, depending upon the amount withheld.

 Unless there are unique circumstances (determined on a case-by-case basis), no extension for filing a year-end tax return or making the required year-end payment will be granted for any individual or business whose account is in a delinquent status with us.
 The delinquency can relate either to documents that have not been filed or to payments that have not been made.

 The income tax rate is two percent (2%).
 Generally, qualifying wages (including most income which is deferred) and business net profits are taxable.
 A list of taxable and non-taxable income is available at this website.

-You must file a Declaration of Estimated Income Tax by April 30th of each year, if the estimate of tax that will not be withheld exceeds one hundred dollars ($100.00) On it you must estimate the amount of tax you will owe for the year.
+You must file a Declaration of Estimated Income Tax by April 15th of each year, if the estimate of tax that will not be withheld exceeds two hundred dollars ($200.00) On it you must estimate the amount of tax you will owe for the year.
 One-fourth of the estimate must be paid with the Tax Return/Mandatory Declaration form.
-Subsequent payments are due July 31st and October 31st of the current year, and January 31st of the following year.
+Subsequent payments are due June 15th and September 15th, and December 15th.

 Yes.
 All individuals under eighteen years of age are exempt from City of Canton Income Tax and are eligible for a refund of municipal tax withheld.
 Senior Citizens aged 65 and older whose income is comprised entirely of non-taxable benefits and earnings such as pensions, social security, etc., may file an exemption form with a copy of their Drivers License or Birth Certificate, and the account will be closed.